SantiagoApontePerez/MaterialBatcher/README.md

    - Enter: `https://github.com/SantiagoApontePerez/MaterialBatcher.git`

 2. **Local Install**

-   - Copy the `com.yourcompany.material-batcher` folder into your project’s `Packages/` directory.
+Simply download the library into your Unity project and access the utilities across your scripts or import it in Unity with package manager using this URL:

 ## Usage